Catalog API

 }

-The available operators are eq, neq, lt, lte, gt, gte, between and not.
+The available operators are eq, neq, lt, lte, gt, gte and between.
 Only and is currently supported as a logical operator.
 Be careful - different collections have different properties for the query filter available.
 The information describing this is available inside the documentation for each specific collection (ex.
 Sentinel-1 GRD).

 Fields